"CAN I WALK OUT OF SCHOOL WITH THE STUDENTS?"

 Educators and local and state affiliates should engage with local districts to encourage districts to adopt plans about how to respond to student walkouts before the walkouts happen.
 Such plans should address educators’ duties during student walkouts.
-Plans can also facilitate student protest activity in a safe and educational manner by, for example, providing time and space for student demonstrations, guaranteeing that neither students nor educators will be penalized for participating
+Plans can also facilitate student protest activity in a safe and educational manner by, for example, providing time and space for student demonstrations, guaranteeing that neither students nor educators will be penalized for participating in a walkout.

 3. Do educators have the legal right to engage in walkouts or other work stoppages in support?